-When preparing and mailing your 2001 corporate franchise tax return, please be sure to:
+When preparing and mailing your 2002 corporate franchise tax return, please be sure to:

 - Include your employer identification number and file number on each form filed.
-You will find your employer identification number and file number just above your printed corporation name and address. - Have the appropriate individuals sign the return. - Make your check payable to: New York State Corporation Tax. - Attach a complete copy of your federal return. - Attach all forms and any schedules and tax credit claim forms used to compute your tax. - Assemble your return and attachments this way:
+You will find your employer identification number and file number just above your printed corporation name and address. - Have the appropriate individuals sign the return. - Make your check payable to: New York State Corporation Tax. - Read the instructions. - Use the correct forms. - Check the box located above the signature area on Form CT-3-S-A if you do not need forms mailed to you next year. - Include your employer identification number and file number on each form filed.
+You will find your employer identification number and file number just above your printed corporation name and address. - Have the appropriate individuals sign the completed return. - Make your check payable to: New York State Corporation Tax. - Attach a complete copy of your federal return. - Attach all forms and any schedules and tax credit claim forms used to compute your tax. - Assemble your return and attachments this way: